sh4dman23/restaurant-page/README.md

 # Alternatively, run this to recreate the distribution files
 npm run build
 ```
+Additionally, you can change the menu items in [common.js](./src/common.js).

 ## License
 This project is licensed under MIT License.
 See [LICENSE](./LICENSE) for more information.